-To save on transportation miles we have moved our paper production to a British Mill.
-James Cropper PLC. in the Lake District.
+To save on transportation miles, we have moved our paper production to a British Mill.
+James Cropper PLC. in the Lake District, who are FSC-certified.
 Not only do they produce high quality, distinctive papers, but they are also at the forefront of cutting edge paper recycling technology including plastic-free packaging and coffee cup recycling.

 James Cropper has been named as a finalist for The UPS Environmental Sustainability Award for its CupCycling innovation – the world’s first method of upcycling used coffee cups.

 All the pulp purchased is manufactured using either an Elemental Chlorine Free (ECF) or a Totally Chlorine Free (TCF) bleaching process.

 All of its suppliers are committed to sustainable forest management.
 All suppliers have attained the International Standards ISO 9000 and ISO 14001.